-Worldwide he has staged more than 100 works in famous opera houses such as the Hamburg State Opera, the Bonn Opera, Aachen, Trier and Magdeburg, at the Teatro Colon in Buenos Aires, at the Liceu in Barcelona, in Lucca and Bergamo, at the TNL in Luxembourg, in Sao Paulo, at the Amazonas Festival in Manaus, Brazil, at the Teresa Carreño Theatre in Caracas, in Montevideo, at the National Theatre and the State Opera in Prague, at the Florida Grand Opera in Miami, in Mumbai, at the National Theatres in Athens und Thessaloniki, in Ashkelon, Israel, at the Seoul Arts Center in Korea, at the State Opera in Kazan, several time at the Opera Zuid in Maastricht und in Bergen, Norway, in Budapest, in Wroclaw and Katowice, in Oviedo, in Teneriffe, at the Teatro Giglio in Lucca and at the Alexander Theatre in Helsinki as well as in Switzerland in Lucerne and most recently in Biel-Bienne two chamber operas by Salvatore Sciarrino and Peter Eötvös, which were invited to Bolzano for the OPERA 21 festival.
+He has staged more than 100 works of music theatre worldwide at renowned opera houses such as the Hamburg State Opera, the Bonn Opera, Aachen, Trier and Magdeburg, at the Teatro Colon in Buenos Aires, at the Liceu in Barcelona, in Lucca and Bergamo, at the TNL in Luxembourg, in Sao Paulo, at the Amazonas Festival in Manaus/Brazil, at the Teresa Carreno in Caracas, in Montevideo, at the National Theatre and the Prague State Opera, at the Florida Grand Opera in Miami, in Austin/Texas, in Mumbai, at the National Theatre in Athens and Thessaloniki, in Ashkelon/Israel, at the Seoul Arts Center in Korea, at the State Opera in Kazan, several times at the Opera Zuid in Maastricht and in Bergen/Norway, in Budapest, in Wroclaw and Katowice, in Oviedo, in Tenerife and at the Alexander Theatre in Helsinki as well as in Switzerland in Lucerne and most recently in Biel-Bienne two chamber operas by Salvatore Sciarrino and Peter Eötvös, which were invited to Bolzano for the OPERA 21 festival.